 Specifically, tax credits that would have been awarded to the lowest ranking project(s) that do(es) not fall into one of these categories will be awarded to the next highest ranking project(s) that do(es) until the overall allocation(s) reach(es) the necessary percentage(s).
+The Agency may make such adjustment(s) in any set-aside.

 In order to qualify under subsection (D)(1) above, an application must either not involve any for-profit Principals or comply with the material participation requirements of the Code, applicable federal regulations and Section VI(A)(2).
 In order to qualify under subsection (D)(2) above, an application must meet the requirements of subsection (D)(1) above, 24 CFR 92.300(a)(1) and any other regulation regarding the federal CHDO set-aside.
-The Agency may determine that the requirements of the federal CHDO set-aside have been or will be met without implementing this subsection.
+The Agency may determine that the requirements of the federal CHDO set-aside have been or will be met without implementing subsection (D)(2).

-E. LIMITATION OF AWARDS
+E. LIMITATION OF AWARDS TO PRINCIPALS AND PROJECTS

-- 1. Any Principal will be limited to an award of \$1,000,000 in tax credits, including all set-asides.
+- 1. The maximum award to any one Principal will be a total of \$1,000,000 in tax credits, including all set-asides.
 Forward commitments will count towards the maximum applicable in the year they are allocated. - 2.
-The maximum award to any one project will be the lesser of (a) \$850,000 or (b) \$8,500 per qualified low-income unit.
+The maximum award to any one project will be the lesser of (a) \$800,000 or (b) \$8,000 per qualified low-income unit.
+The per-unit limit will be \$8,500 for adaptive reuse projects or where the residential buildings meet all Energy Star standards (as defined in Appendix B). - 3.
+Awards under Section II(A) will be limited to \$250,000 and will not be eligible for the federal acquisition tax credit pursuant to Section 42 of the Code.

-F. COUNTY INCOME DESIGNATIONS
+F. COUNTY award LIMITS and INCOME DESIGNATIONS

+- 1. No county will be awarded tax credits for new construction exceeding \$1,500,000 unless doing so is necessary to meet another set-aside requirement of this Plan.
+Forward commitments will count towards this limit in the year they are allocated.
+No county will be awarded more than two projects under the rehabilitation set-aside.
+The Agency may waive the county-based limits for revitalization efforts characterized by a high degree of committed public subsidies.

-Pursuant to N.C.G.S. § 105-129.42(c) the Agency is responsible for designating each county as High, Moderate or Low Income.
+- 2. Pursuant to N.C.G.S. § 105-129.42(c) the Agency is responsible for designating each county as High, Moderate or Low Income.
 Five criteria were used for making this determination:

-- 1. County median income
+- (a) County median income

-- 2. Poverty rate
+- (b) Poverty rate

-- 3. Percent of population in rural areas
+- (c) Percent of population in rural areas

-- 4. Regional growth patterns
+- (d) Regional growth patterns

-- 5. Enterprise area tier (one through five)
+- (e) Enterprise area tier (one through five)